-When added to soil, the molecule, called beta-cyclocitral, speeds root growth in rice and tomato plants, scientists report May 8, 2019, in the journal Proceedings of the National Academy of Sciences.
+When added to soil, the molecule, called beta-cyclocitral, speeds root growth in rice and tomato plantsexternal link, opens in a new tab, scientists report May 8, 2019, in the journal Proceedings of the National Academy of Sciences.
 It also makes rice plants resistant to salty soil, which usually turns plants sickly and stunted.
 The molecule, a hormone found naturally in plants, could be a useful tool for farmers seeking healthier and more drought-resistant crops.

 For centuries, plants have been bred for vigorous foliage and other easily visible traits.
 Because roots are hidden underground, “they’ve been largely ignored,” says developmental biologist Philip Benfey, a Howard Hughes Medical Institute investigator at Duke University.

 And yet, roots make up half the plant, points out coauthor Jazz Dickinson, also at Duke.
 She and Benfey wanted to find plant hormones that affected root development.
 Their previous research had hinted that some molecule chemically related to carotenoids – the pigments that give carrots their vibrant orange hue – might be important.
 But the researchers weren’t sure exactly which one, Dickinson says.

 Many of these carotenoid relatives have been repurposed and are available commercially as food additives or dietary supplements.
 Dickinson rounded up about 20 and tested their effects on a common lab plant, Arabidopsis.
 She added each compound to the clear agar gel in which the plants were growing – a setup that let her easily see the roots – and monitored what happened over 10 days.